davidbispo/car-pooler/README.md

 The concurrency pattern is implemented by concurrent-ruby.

-It serves cars on a first-come first-serve order.
-Once the consumer starts, it assigns cars to customers in order.
-However, it would not be fair for example, to await car assignment to serve a 6-people waiting group and leave other customers waiting.
-As a workaround, the queue stores unassigned cars and retries them at each waiting group so they get prioritized and don't have to wait too much
+It serves cars on a first-come first-serve(FCFS) order.
+Once the consumer starts, it assigns cars to customers in order of arrival.

+It would not be fair for example, to await car assignment to serve a 6-people waiting group and leave other customers waiting.
+As a workaround, the queue stores unassigned cars and retries them at each waiting group iteration so they get higher priority and don't have to wait for another queue cycle to start.

+Cars are served until they are full.
+Cars are served to customers FSFS using optimal fit first: we can't fit 4 people in a car with 2-seats. since the opposite is true, makes sense to always fit larger groups in larger cars.
+If we can't find an exact fit we find a larger car.

 ### 4. Thread-safety
 Thread-safety is achieved by using thread-synced variables implemented by concurrent-ruby.
 Atomic transactions are performed using Mutual Exclusion(Mutex) locks.

-### 4. Rationale behind the solution
+### 4. Rationale behind the tooling/solution
 As the first boundary condition, no databases are allowed.
 Hence storage must be done into the process memory or using a file-based approach.
-Since a file-based solution would require loading data into the memory anyway, I stuck with using class variables.
+Since a file-based solution would require loading data into the memory anyway, class variables were selected.
-One of the key points was data storage using key pointers(hashes) instead of indexes(arrays).
+One of the key points was data storage using key pointers(hashes) instead of indexes(arrays) unless no other choice was possible, mainly to avoid array-looping operations.

 The second boundary condition is serving customers by arrival order.
 This means that we need something to happen continuously and assign